stalniy/casl/docs-src/src/content/pages/api/casl-ability-extra/en.md

 * **Parameters**
   * `ability: T`
   * `action: string`
-  * `subject: SubjectType`
+  * `subject: Subject`
   * `options: PermittedFieldsOptions<T>`
 * **Returns** an array of fields
 * **Usage**\
-  This function is especially useful for backend API because it allows to filter out from request only permittedFields (e.g., in [expressjs](https://expressjs.com/) middleware)
+  This function is especially useful for backend API because it allows to filter out disallowed properties from request body (e.g., in [expressjs](https://expressjs.com/) middleware)

   ```ts
   import { defineAbility } from '@casl/ability';